 Twenty-three international experts in physical activity research were invited to give feedback on the physical activity behavioural outcome codes resulting from the previous step.
 Experts included 14 behavioural scientists and public health stakeholders that had previously been invited to advise on the HBCP, and nine additional stakeholders identified by the project team.
-An online questionnaire was emailed to experts using Qualtrics XMTM software (free alternatives include Google Forms or LimeSurvey).
+An online questionnaire was emailed to experts in 2018 using Qualtrics XMTM software (free alternatives include Google Forms or LimeSurvey; we chose Qualtrics as we considered it to be the superior option from a technical standpoint).
 The survey was designed to be completed within 20 minutes and was divided into six categories (full survey available as online supplementary material 1; West et al., 2023b):

-- 1. Outcome (behaviour): Information about the type of behaviour involved (e.g., time spent engaging in moderate-to-vigorous physical activity 6 months after the start of the intervention). - 2.
-Behaviour change type: The type of behaviour change targeted by the intervention (e.g., increase, decrease). - 3.
+1. Outcome (behaviour): Information about the type of behaviour involved (e.g., time spent engaging in moderate-to-vigorous physical activity 6 months after the start of the intervention).

+- 2. Behaviour change type: The type of behaviour change targeted by the intervention (e.g., increase, decrease). - 3.
 Follow-up: Information about the assessment made after either an intervention was initiated or an intervention was completed (e.g., 3 months after baseline). - 4.
-Behaviour assessment type: The method by which data on the outcome behaviour is collected (e.g., self-report).

-- 5. Outcome (behaviour) value: Information about the actual value for this behaviour reported in the study (e.g., mean of 2.3 hours per day). - 6.
+Behaviour assessment type: The method by which data on the outcome behaviour is collected (e.g., self-report). - 5.
+Outcome (behaviour) value: Information about the actual value for this behaviour reported in the study (e.g., mean of 2.3 hours per day). - 6.
 Effect: Information about the difference between a given intervention condition and a comparator (e.g., mean difference of 20.1 minutes per day, SD of 12.6, 95% confidence interval 10.3-30.4).

 Experts were asked whether they thought any codes should be changed or added within each category and, if so, which ones should be changed or added.
-A thematic analysis of the responses was conducted by two researchers (EN & EHa), with feedback discussed internally by the research team.
+The responses were collated by two researchers (EN & EHa), with feedback combined where applicable (i.e., merging similar responses by different experts) and discussed internally by the research team.
 Revisions were made to the physical activity behavioural outcomes specified in the annotation code set.